jaber-the-great/jaber-the-great/README.md

-### Hi there 👋

 - 🔭 I’m currently working on application of ML in netoworking and security
-  - Generalizable dataset curation for networking problems
-      - Security
-      - Performance
-      - Measurement
-  - bufferbloat and latency
-  - Security
-- 👯 I’m looking for research collaboration in the areas of ML and Networking.
+- 👯 I’m looking for research collaboration in the areas of ML and Networking ad security.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jaber-daneshamooz/)
 - ⚡ Fun fact: When I'm not working, I enjoy surfing in Devereux beach or enjoy beatiful hikes of Santa Barbara